Bombo (musical)

-Bombo is a Broadway musical with a book and lyrics by Harold R. Atteridge and music by Sigmund Romberg.
+Bombo is a Broadway musical with a book and lyrics by Harold Atteridge and music by Sigmund Romberg.

-Produced by Lee Shubert and J. J. Shubert, the Broadway production, staged by J. C. Huffman, opened on October 6, 1921 at the Jolson's 59th Street Theatre, where it ran for 219 performances.
+Produced by Lee Shubert and J. J. Shubert, the Broadway production, staged by J. C. Huffman, opened on October 6, 1921, at the Jolson's 59th Street Theatre, where it ran for 219 performances.
 The cast included Al Jolson and Janet Adair.

 The musical has a thin story designed to showcase Jolson, who was at the height of his popularity.
 Songs were added by several composers during the run of the show so that, by the end of the run, there were more songs by composers other than Romberg than by him.
 The success of the musical on Broadway led to a national tour.